 - Berserk (760)

 - Macaroni Spinach (740)

 - Rent-A-Girlfriend (700)

 - March Comes in Like a Lion (580)

 - Dr. Stone (560).

 Follow us on our Instagram for more updates regarding Manga, Anime, and Light Novels.

-What do you think is the Best Manga of All Time?
+What do you consider the Best Manga that you have ever read?
 Comment below and let us know.